Before filing the Articles of Organization to form a North Carolina LLC, you need to select a North Carolina Registered Agent for your LLC.

 Northwest usually charges $100 + state fees to form an LLC.
 However, we’ve negotiated a discounted rate (60% off) for LLC University® readers.

-But are there any risks to being your own Registered Agent?
+But are there any risks to being your LLC’s Registered Agent?

 In short, there are risks.
-They are not extremely likely to occur, but if they do, you could lose your liability protection and the North Carolina Secretary of State has the power to administratively dissolve and shut down your LLC.
+They are not extremely likely to occur, but if they do, you could lose your liability protection and the North Carolina Secretary of State has the power to administratively dissolve (shut down) your LLC.

-- you, your friend, or family member are not there during business hours (the state of North Carolina requires that your Registered Agent maintain normal business hours)
+- You, your friend, or family member are not there during business hours (the state requires North Carolina Registered Agents to maintain normal business hours)

 It also gives you the freedom to take vacations and not worry about changing your Registered Agent address if you move.

-Once you determine who will serve as your North Carolina LLC’s Registered Agent, you can then proceed to the next Lesson: North Carolina LLC Articles of Organization.
+Once you determine who will serve as your North Carolina LLC Registered Agent, you can proceed to the next lesson: North Carolina LLC Articles of Organization.

-If you need to hire a North Carolina Registered Agent Service (a Commercial Registered Agent), please do so before going to the next step.
+If you need to hire a North Carolina Registered Agent Service, please do so before going to the next step.